ibm-cloud-docs/Backup/configure-simple-file-backup.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Configuring simple file-level backups
+# Configuring file-level backups with {{site.data.keyword.backup_notm}}
 {: #configureFileBackup}

-After you ordered your {{site.data.keyword.backup_full}} and the agent is installed on the server, you can start creating backups of your data.
-The article provides the steps to configure your agent, retention schedule and start your first backup job.
+Configure file-level backups with {{site.data.keyword.backup_full}} by setting up your agent, defining retention schedules, and creating your first backup job to protect your data.
+{: shortdesc}

+Before you begin, make sure that the {{site.data.keyword.backup_full}} agent is installed and running on your server.
+For more information, see [Installing the backup agent](/docs/Backup?group=agent-install).

 ## Starting Cloud Backup Portal
 {: #startPortalconfigLin}